All GLP-1 medications from licensed 503A pharmacies Browse Products

 Why Protein Matters More on GLP-1

 When you lose weight on any program, some of that weight comes from muscle.
-Preliminary data suggest that up to 25 to 40 percent of weight lost can be lean mass if protein intake is not adequate.
+Preliminary data suggest that up to 25 to 40 percent of weight lost can be lean mass if protein intake isn't adequate.
 On GLP-1 medications, the reduced appetite makes this risk even higher because people naturally eat less of everything.

 Protein does three critical things during weight loss.
 First, it preserves muscle tissue.
 Your body needs amino acids to maintain and repair muscle fibers.
 Without enough protein, your body breaks down muscle for energy.
 Second, protein keeps you feeling full longer, which supports the appetite-reducing effects of your medication.
 Third, protein has a higher thermic effect than carbs or fat.
 Your body burns more calories digesting protein, which supports your metabolic rate.